-ICEG 355 The Story of English
+ICEG 355 The Story of English Prerequisites: ICCM 106 or ICCM 112

 The Story of English examines the development of English from its Indo-European origins to its contemporary varieties and dialects.
 English will be shown to have changed and grown in structure and vocabulary, depending on time and place.
 The Public Broadcasting Service production and selections from other media will be shown.